Written on Dec 7, 2022 4:44:07 PM

-Remember, while mechanical failures are not cited as the critical reason for an accident in most cases, they can be a major contributing factor—especially since many mechanical failures might go undetected.
+Remember, while mechanical failures are not cited as the critical reason for car accidents in most cases, they can be a major contributing factor—especially since many mechanical failures might go undetected.

-The best protection is to regularly check your vehicle’s maintenance and to use caution whenever you’re behind the wheel to avoid a car accident.
-However, despite your best efforts, accidents can still happen to the best drivers in the most well-maintained vehicles.
+The best protection is regular vehicle maintenance and to be alert whenever you’re behind the wheel to avoid a car accident.
+However, despite your best efforts, car accidents can still happen to the best drivers in the most well-maintained vehicles.